sketchplugins/plugin-directory/README.md

 - [Sketch Icon Fetcher](https://github.com/sagishrieber/sketch-any-icon-fetcher), by Sagi Shrieber: This plugin will let you insert any website's favicon, or iOS/Android app's icon into your design
 - [Efficiency](https://github.com/x-raizor/efficiency), by Andrew Shapiro: Set of plugins for efficient work: change text linespacing and leading via keyboard, random sizing and random positioning of selected items, keep only text layers in selection.
 - [Wanderer](https://github.com/turbobabr/sketch-wanderer), by Andrey Shakhmin: Frictionless, Finder like navigation in layer list by using beloved arrow keys and simple shortcuts.
-- [Formr](https://github.com/lessthanzero/formr), by Alexander Katin: Helps to maintain simple proportions of layers and artboards
 - [Typograph](https://github.com/dezonik/typograph), by Dmitry Gerasimov: Typograph — Sketch plugin and js-library
 - [Sketch Marginbox](https://github.com/francisvega/sketch-marginbox), by Francis: Simple scritp to create layers as margins
 - [Qordoba for Sketch](https://www.qordoba.com), by Qordoba: Qordoba’s Sketch plugin allows designers to translate their mockups to other languages, making product internationalization easier.